Uber Account Security Needs a Lift — and Other Trends in Payments

-No sooner do we finish arranging a morning Uber ride for our son, than we sit down to sift through the week’s financial news — always redacted and highlighted here for your edification — to find that “stolen Uber accounts (are) worth more than stolen credit cards,” according to a CNBC Report.
+No sooner do we finish arranging a morning Uber ride for our son, than we sit down to sift through the week’s financial news — always redacted and highlighted here for your edification — to find that “stolen Uber account security (are) worth more than stolen credit cards,” according to a CNBC Report.

 Stolen credit card and debit card info now sells for less on the black market, in part because of successful countermeasures undertaken by payment processors like AVPS, and businesses like yours: “The reason why credit cards are worth less to crooks at this point is because banks and credit card issuers have developed more sophisticated fraud detection systems, rending stolen cards worthless very quickly,” the article states.